skzaffarekbal/sql--basics/README.md

 SQL Advanced Concepts from [this video](https://youtu.be/M-55BmjOuXY?si=K5VujeFhU_vlTzji) which cover all the advanced of SQL in 60 minutes.

+SQL Window Function(Advanced Concepts) from this videos [window function-1](https://youtu.be/Ww71knvhQ-s?si=5d6na5mulTyYRi16) and [window function-2](https://youtu.be/zAmJPdZu8Rg?si=02alYlmeVKGSfget) which cover all the window function of SQL in 60 minutes.

 ## Setup

 Install [MySQL](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) from the official website.